Chymyst/curryhoward/docs/Tutorial.md

 The second implementation "loses information" because the transformed value of type `S` has been computed and ignored.

 It appears that information-losing functions are less likely to be useful in practice.
-The implementation that is the least information-losing will be more likely, for instance, to satisfy applicable algebraic laws.
+The implementation that is the lowest level of information loss will be more likely, for instance, to satisfy applicable algebraic laws.

 In the hopes of producing a sensible and useful answer, the algorithm in `curryhoward` will choose the implementation that loses the least amount of information.
 If there are several such implementations, no sensible choice is possible, and the macro will generate a compile-time error: